 The verdict: they're different.
 According to Boyd, it's simple a matter of function vs. form.
 "A setting powder does exactly that — it sets your makeup," she says.
 She describes finishing powder, on the other hand, as more of a filter.
 "It is often translucent and is used to blur pores, soften texture, and even give an overall glow to the skin."
 Basically, finishing powder is for looks, whereas setting powder helps you get more hours out of your concealer, foundation, and other face makeup.

 When applying setting powder, Boyd recommends using a damp beauty blender to press the loose powder under your eyes and into your T-zone for an airbrushed look.
 Remember: press and roll; don't aggressively blend or rub.

 Finishing powder should be lightly dusted on.
-It's still a no-buffing zone.
-"Think of it like a veil," Boyd said.
+"Think of it like a veil," Boyd says.
 She recommends a large, fluffy powder brush for applying finishing powder, but she says you can still use a damp beauty sponge for your cheeks where pores are larger.